isha3024/simon-game/README.md

 ## What is Simon Game?
 - Simon is a game of short-term memory skill invented by Ralph H. Baer and Howard J. Morrison.
-- The device creates a series of tones and lights and requires a user to repeat the sequence.
+- The game creates a series of tones and lights and requires a user to repeat the sequence.
 - If the user succeeds, the series becomes progressively longer and more complex.
 - Once the user fails, the game is over.